Although I am not the intended beneficiary, I get so much out of our weekly Bible study.

 Their own people (verse 23)

 Peter and John went back “to their own people” following their release.
-What does the term, “their own people” even mean, the ladies asked.
+What does the term, “their own people” mean?, the ladies asked.

 When Melody and her child go home to China during the longer school holidays and is reunited with her family, she is with “her own people”.